 What is the difference between a Regular Box and a Snack Box?

 - Regular boxes always have the basics: Potatoes, onions, carrots and apples, plus a variety of 4 or 5 other vegetables and fruit.

 - Snack boxes are just that – typically a bag of apples, carrots, and a variety of other fruit and vegetables suitable for snacking as is.
 No cooking required.

 - All produce is purchased from the Ontario Food Terminal or local Ontario growers by SanFilippo Wholesale Produce in Collingwood.
 Visit their website for more information. www.sanfilippowholesale.ca

 - The easiest way to order is online!
 Go to our home page and place your order and pay by e-transfer.
 Done!
 Orders placed before the 7th of the month will be available that month.
 Late orders are deferred to the following month.

-- First-time customers can also order a Good Food Box by visiting Information Orillia at 36 Mississaga St. W (in the Library) Tuesday through Friday 10 am to 6 pm, Saturdays 9 am to 1 pm.
-Appointments required during Covid restrictions.
+- First-time customers can also order a Good Food Box by visiting Information Orillia at 36 Mississaga St. W (in the library) Monday through Friday 10 am to 5 pm.

 - Orders are accepted in your own envelope with your exact payment.
 On the outside of the envelope, please

 - write your name, email address, phone number

 - write down the number and type of boxes ordered, and the amount enclosed ($18 per box)